 How will Housing handle large gatherings in residence halls?
 Will there be increased sanitation procedures in residence halls?

 Housing is working to ensure students will be able to practice social distancing in residence halls.
-Some spaces may have limited capacity.
-There will be an increase in regular cleaning and hand sanitization stations will be readily available.
+All of the residence hall lounges have posted capacity limits.
+There will not be any large events planned- all events will be done virtually or in repeated small numbers.
+There has been an increase in regular cleaning and hand sanitization stations are readily available at all residence hall entrances.

 How will COVID-19 impact athletics?